Ishøj railway station: History

 2nd generation S-train at Ishøj station in 1976.

 Ishøj station opened on 26 September 1976 as the second section of the Køge Bay Line from to was completed.

+The station underwent a major renovation and modernization in 2005 to improve the facilities and integrate it with the adjacent shopping centre, Ishøj Bymidte.

 The departure of the first tram of the Greater Copenhagen Light Rail from Ishøj Station on 6 October 2025.

 Since 6 October 2025, the Greater Copenhagen Light Rail has its southern terminus at Ishøj station.